OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Evaluation

 \section{Evaluation}

-In this section, we compare \methodname{} with four baselines: Voxblox \cite{oleynikova_voxblox_2017}, \htwomapping \cite{jiang_h2-mapping_2023}, PIN-SLAM \cite{pan_pin-slam_2024}, and HIO-SDF \cite{hio-sdf_2024}.
-We first examine the mesh reconstruction and SDF visualizations as a qualitative comparison, then quantitatively evaluate the methods using different metrics.
+In this section, we compare \methodname with four baselines: Voxblox \cite{oleynikova_voxblox_2017}, \htwomapping \cite{jiang_h2-mapping_2023}, PIN-SLAM \cite{pan_pin-slam_2024}, and HIO-SDF \cite{hio-sdf_2024}.
+We first examine mesh and SDF reconstructions as a qualitative comparison, then quantitatively evaluate the methods using different metrics.
 In addition, we perform an ablation study to evaluate the contribution of each component in our method.

-We use the Replica dataset \cite{replica19arxiv}, which provides eight scenes with one trajectory per scene and 2000 frames per trajectory.
-To ensure full coverage of each scene, we augmented each trajectory with additional $40$ camera views.
+We use the Replica dataset \cite{replica19arxiv}, which provides eight synthesized scenes with one trajectory per scene to compare \methodname with the baselines.
+We also test all methods on real-data from the Newer College dataset \cite{newercollege2021}.
+For all methods and datasets, we use the ground truth poses.
+For PIN-SLAM, we disable its localization module.